CodingCellist/codingcellist.github.io/content/en/post/fifth-season/index.md

 and this book is only telling a tiny section of the world's existence.
 The book also uses one of my favourite world-building tools: local dialect!
 Common words, sayings, and swears all make sense in-universe, and it creates some fantastic immersion.
-For example, the word "rust" is used analogously to swears like "shit" or "fuck" in our world; "rust it all" or "stupid, rusting \<person\>!"
+For example, the word "rust" is used analogously to serious swears in our world: "rust it all" or "stupid, rusting \<person\>!"

 If you've read "The Edge Chronicles", I think you'll enjoy The Fifth Season because it does some similar things in terms of lore, world, and interactions.
 It is not a light-hearted read (in case you were still wondering), particularly at the start, but it is incredibly captivating and interesting, and I am getting the next book in the series as soon as I can.
-Strongly recommend!